rushikeshya/chatbot/README.md

 # chatbot
-I create a chat bot using the python language
+I created a chatbot using the Python language

 Project roadmap:-
 1. Importing necessary modules